-The service dog training program at Operation Overwatch is created to improve lives at both ends of a leash.
+The service dog training program at Operation Overwatch is created to improve lives at both ends of a leash, hence our motto “Healing at Both Ends of the Leash™”.
 Many service dog programs currently focus on dog breeding, but we do not.
 The dogs at Operation Overwatch come from shelters and adoption agencies from across the United States.

 The first step to our service dog program is finding a dog that has potential, and that needs help.
 For an animal to have success in our service dog program we first will practice various training exercises to see if it is fit.
 We look for a dog that also have a lot of energy and can keep up with the lifestyle of a busy person.